Azure-Samples/azure-cosmos-db-python-getting-started/README.md

 ---
-services: documentdb
+services: cosmos-db
 platforms: python
 author: arramac
 ---

 # Developing a Python app using Azure Cosmos DB
 Azure Cosmos DB is a globally distributed multi-model database.
-One of the supported APIs is the DocumentDB API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
-This sample shows you how to use the Azure Cosmos DB with the DocumentDB API to store and access data from a Python application.
+One of the supported APIs is the SQL API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
+This sample shows you how to use the Azure Cosmos DB with the SQL API to store and access data from a Python application.

 ## Running this sample